Free life insurance quotes in minutes

 Financial responsibilities

-First, think critically about your financial obligations.
+Seniors should get enough life insurance to cover their remaining financial obligations — the amount will depend on their current needs, such as income for a surviving spouse, a funeral, or the remainder of a mortgage.
 When I worked directly with clients as an agent, I would often encourage them to think through questions such as:

 • Is there any outstanding debt that you need covered?